carsdotcom/ignitionjs/README.md

             // Here we register an anonymous function to be called after the
             // first tier (`libraries`) has finished loading.
 In this
-            // particular example, we initialize GPT and define an ad slot.
+            // specific example, we initialize GPT and define an ad slot.

             ignition.libraries.registerFn(function () {